Last Updated on April 1, 2021 by Helga Dosa

 The Mausoleum of Galla Placidia

-The Mausoleum of Galla Placidia is a Roman mausoleum that features beautiful, well preserved mosaics.
+The Mausoleum of Galla Placidia is a Roman mausoleum that features beautiful, well-preserved mosaics in Ravenna.
 The building is designed in a Greek Cross plan with barrel vaults on the four transepts and a central dome on pendentives.
 Outside, the dome is enclosed by a square tower that rises above the gabled lateral wings and the entire structure has been covered with blind arcades and mortar joints.

 The building was originally the oratory of the bigger Church of the Holy Cross and contains three sarcophagi, the contents of which were burned accidentally.
 The largest sarcophagi is said to be of Galla Placidia and the one on the right is believed to be of Emperor Valentinian III or of Emperor Honorius, brother of Galla Placidia.
 The third sarcophagus is attributed to Emperor Constantius II, the husband of Galla Placidia.